optimatika/ojAlgo-extensions/ojAlgo-cplex/README.md

 ```
 * When you run your program the JVM property 'java.library.path' must contain the path to the CPLEX binary.
 In my case the path is: '/Applications/CPLEX_Studio_Community128/cplex/bin/x86-64_osx'

-* To tell ExpressionsBasedModel to use CPLEX rather than ojAlgo's built-in solvers execute this line of code:
+* To configure ExpressionsBasedModel to use CPLEX rather than ojAlgo's built-in solvers execute this line of code:

 ```java
 ExpressionsBasedModel.addPreferredSolver(SolverCPLEX.INTEGRATION);
 ```
-* If you only want to use CPLEX when the built-in solvers cannot handle the model type you should instead do this:
+* If you only want to use CPLEX when the built-in solvers cannot handle a particular model you should instead do this:

 ```java
 ExpressionsBasedModel.addFallbackSolver(SolverCPLEX.INTEGRATION);
 ```